Michigan Safer Opioid Prescribing Toolkit

 Use these just-in-time tools and resources — like screening and assessment tools, pain management agreements — to help guide your clinical practice.

 Management Strategies for Chronic Opioid Use & Opioid Use Disorders

-When treating patients with chronic opioid use and/or a chronic opioid use disorder, refer to these resources on medication assisted treatment (MAT), naloxone, and linkages to mental health and substance abuse services.
+When treating patients with chronic opioid use and/or a chronic opioid use disorder, refer to these resources on medications for opioid use disorder (MOUD), naloxone, and linkages to mental health and substance abuse services.